Peter Trevor, BVSc, MS, MRCVS, DACVS, DECVS

 Dr. Aman received her Doctor of Veterinary Medicine from the North Carolina State University in 2007.
 She went on to complete a rotating internship at Colorado State University VTH and a surgical internship at Gulf Coast Veterinary Specialists in Houston, Texas.
 Her surgical residency was completed at the Animal Specialty Group in Los Angeles, California.

-Dr. Aman's professional memberships include the VVMA, AVMA, ACVS, Society of Veterinary Soft Tissue Surgery, AO North America and the ASPCA.
+Dr. Aman's professional memberships include the VVMA, AVMA, ACVS, Society of Veterinary Soft Tissue Surgery, Veterinary Society of Surgical Oncology, AO North America, and the Humane Society.
 She also does volunteer work for Habitat for Humanity.

 When she is not working at VRCC, Dr. Aman enjoys hiking, running, water sports, reading, snow skiing, concerts and just generally being outdoors and spending time with family and friends.
 She also enjoys spending time with her dog, Cali.

 Dr. Schneider received his Doctor of Veterinary Medicine from the University of Florida, College of Veterinary Medicine, completed a Small Animal Rotating Medicine and Surgery Internship and Small Animal Surgery Residency at the University of Georgia, College of Veterinary Medicine.

 He is a member of the American Veterinary Medical Association.

 Dr. Schneider's professional interests include wound care and reconstruction, hepatobiliary surgery and minimally invasive surgery.
 In his spare time, Dr. Schneider enjoys woodworking, endurance sports (running, cycling, triathlons) and scale modeling.